-GESI Domain Result Level % of women, men and persons with disabilities reporting increased access to important agricultural and food resources, services, and opportunities Access Outcome % of women, men and persons with disabilities owning productive land/property Access Outcome % of men, women and persons with disabilities accessing inputs for livelihoods activities (business training, loans) Access Outcome % of men, women and persons with disabilities accessing adequate food resources (either through production or market) Access Output
+GESI Domain Result Level % of women, men and people with a disability reporting increased access to important agricultural and food resources, services, and opportunities Access Outcome 2. % of women, men and people with a disability owning productive land/property Access Outcome 3. % of men, women and people with a disability accessing inputs for livelihoods activities (business training, loans) Access Outcome 4. % of men, women and people with a disability accessing adequate food resources (either through production or market) Access Output 5. # and % of male and female farmers with access to productive inputs (fertilizers, seed varieties, irrigation technologies/systems).
+Access Output

-GESI Domain Result Level and % of male and female farmers with access to productive inputs (fertilizers, seed varieties, irrigation technologies/systems).
-Access Output and % of men, women and persons with disabilities accessing information and training from agricultural extension agents or farming centers/schools Access Systems Output and % of men and women farmers accessing loans for agricultural production and/ or business Access Systems Output Male and female food consumption frequency and nutrient values Access Outcome Intra-household distribution of food patterns (how much and what is consumed by each member of the household) Access Outcome Prevalence of stunting, wasting, and undernourishment Access Outcome and % of males and females who decide which crops to farm, and which methods and inputs to use (may vary by crop type) Decision- making Output and % of males and females who decide how to use income generated from crops, livestock, and other food product sales Decision- making Output and % of males and females who decide crops to market vs. keep for home consumption Decision- making Output of women and men from male-headed households reporting joint-decision-making over the use and purchase of agricultural inputs and incomes Decision- making Output of males and females who participate in different farming activities: land preparation, planting, weeding, cultivation, storage, processing, marketing Participation Output of hours males and females spend in formal and informal income-generating work Participation Output % of males and females who engage in collecting fuel for cooking purposes Participation Output of hours spent by males and females preparing food Participation Output Extent to which males and females report feelings satisfied with their livelihood activities Well-being Outcome Extent to which males and females report they desire changes in their livelihood activities Well-being Outcome Proportion of males and females reporting they have coping strategies for periods of food insecurity or loss of income-generating activity Well-being Outcome
+GESI Domain Result Level 6. # and % of men, women and people with a disability accessing information and training from agricultural extension agents or farming centers/schools Access Systems Output 7. # and % of men and women farmers accessing loans for agricultural production and/or business Access Systems Output 8.
+Male and female food consumption frequency and nutrient values Access Outcome 9.
+Intra-household distribution of food patterns (how much and what is consumed by each member of the household) Access Outcome 10.
+Prevalence of stunting, wasting, and undernourishment Access Outcome 11. # and % of males and females who decide which crops to farm, and which methods and inputs to use (may vary by crop type) Decision- making Output 12. # and % of males and females who decide how to use income generated from crops, livestock, and other food product sales Decision- making Output 13. # and % of males and females who decide crops to market vs. keep for home consumption Decision- making Output 14. # of women and men from male-headed households reporting joint-decision-making over the use and purchase of agricultural inputs and incomes Decision- making Output 15. # of males and females who participate in different farming activities: land preparation, planting, weeding, cultivation, storage, processing, marketing Participation Output 16. # of hours males and females spend in formal and informal income-generating work Participation Output 17. % of males and females who engage in collecting fuel for cooking purposes Participation Output 18. # of hours spent by males and females preparing food Participation Output 19.
+Extent to which males and females report feelings satisfied with their livelihood activities Well-being Outcome 20.
+Extent to which males and females report they desire changes in their livelihood activities Well-being Outcome 21.
+Proportion of males and females reporting they have coping strategies for periods of food insecurity or loss of income-generating activity Well-being Outcome